 ● You can use UNIX commands in Windows.

 ● Support for a long list of protocols like SSH, FTP, and SFTP.

 ● A portable version is also available.

-SmarTTY is the most popular, free, widely used and complete alternative for PuTTY for Windows 8.1 and 10.
-SmarTTY is updated regularly by its developers.
+Here is another tool called, SmarTTY.
+It gets updated regularly by its developers.
 SmarTTY is also known for combining several features in other PuTTY alternatives into one application.
 Some features include:

 ● Multiple tabs inside one SSH session.

 ● Transfer files and complete directories to and from a remote server.

 ● Edit files on the remote server.